 Oprah Winfrey’s history of giving in support of Morehouse students began in 1989 with a US$1 million contribution made during commencement exercises.

 This established the Oprah Winfrey Endowed Scholarship Fund.
 Each subsequent gift has been added to the corpus of the Oprah Winfrey Endowed Scholarship Fund.
-Ms. Winfrey’s total gift stands at US$12 million.
+Ms. Winfrey’s total gift stands at over US$12 million.
 Her total contributions have set her apart as the College’s top individual donor to date.
 For that reason, this has become one of Oprah Winfrey’s top charities.

 The Oprah Winfrey Operating Foundation

-This is a private foundation that quietly allows Oprah to give her wealth away with a mission to assist the underserved in basic human needs.
+This is a private foundation that quietly allows Oprah to give her wealth away with a mission to assist the underserved with basic human needs.
 Program areas for the foundation include women, children, families, and education.

 The foundation supports this free, residential school that’s now home to approximately 450 academically talented girls in grades 7 through 12.
 Students come from disadvantaged economic backgrounds and it is Oprah’s dream to see the Academy develop future women leaders of South Africa.

 While we’re on the subject of education, Oprah is one of the largest contributors to Free The Children, an organization dedicated to building schools for children in developing countries.

 The organization implements development programs in Asia, Africa, and Latin America, focusing on education, water, health, food, and economic opportunity.
 Free The Children initially fundraised for organizations that raided factories and freed children from forced labor situations.

 When it became clear that the rescued children were being resold by their impoverished families, the organization changed its approach.
 Free The Children started then building schools which is now the main focus.

 In 2012, Oprah donated US$12 million to the capital campaign of the then-new Smithsonian National Museum of African American History.
 She previously donated $1 million in 2007, which brought her total gifts to $13 million.
 The philanthropic star has been on the museum’s advisory council since 2004.